Why ipv4 versus ipv6?

 How to move forward?

 1. Make a ipv8 standard that uses 128 bit addresses to finally address the ipv4 shortage.
-See https://owl.billpg.com/ipv4x/ for a more sane approach.
+See https://owl.billpg.com/ipv4x/ for a more sane approach that could actually work.
+Just adding bits to the address might not be as simple as it seems, but it beats the alternative.

-2. Make a transition path from ipv8 to ipv9. ipv9 should have all the features that ipv8 and ipv6 have so that adopting ipv9 does not break anything, but adds extra features.
+3. Acknowledge that the IPv6 designers went mad.
+Then make a transition path from a ipv8 to ipv9. ipv9 should have all the features that ipv8 and ipv6 have so that adopting ipv9 does not break anything, but adds extra features.